turbonomic/orm/config/samples/redis-autoscaler/README.md

 ### Prerequisite

-Unfortunately, redis operator does not have control points for resources, so we have to disable the operator to avoid the resource to be reverted to empty.
+Unfortunately, redis operand does not have control points for container resources, so we have to disable the operator to avoid the resource to be reverted back to empty.

 ```shell
 % kubectl scale deploy -n ot-operators   redis-operator --replicas=0